 Kamen, E.W.
 Heck B.S.
 Fundamentals of signals and Systems using the Web and Matlab.

 - No time-table has been prepared for this course

 - The course is a part of the following study plans:

-- Biomedical Informatics - combined study (compulsory course)
+- Biomedical Informatics - full-time study (compulsory course)